shakir-chen/Scripts/help-doc/linux-problem.md

 3. Debug Tools, how vim can do better than IDE tools?

 4. ??
 How to only move files without directory to a new folder ?
+5. ??
+Optimize Firefox Zotero and Somehow Integrate it with Betterbibtex??

 Understand Makefile better
 lab-ip-address:143,89.135.225